BTCLottery/No-Loss-Lottery/README.md

     5.3.
 Add more attributes to the metadata

 STEPS TO-DO ON FRONTEND
+    1. Add Non-Custodial Wallets using Blocknative
-    1. Do the frontend minting part for NFTs
+    2. Do the frontend minting part for NFTs
-    2. Do the No Loss Lottery for Tokens
+    3. Do the No Loss Lottery for Tokens
-    3. Do the No Loss Lottery for NFTs
+    4. Do the No Loss Lottery for NFTs
     EXTRA
-    4. Voting Governance Mechanisms
+    5. Voting Governance Mechanisms
-    5. Staking
+    6. Staking
-    6. Yield Farming
+    7. Yield Farming

 # Bscscan verification
 This project demonstrates and covers tools commonly used alongside Hardhat in the ecosystem while doing all tests on a local Binance Smart Chain Mainnet Fork.
 In this project, copy the .env.example file to a file named .env, and then edit it to fill in the details.